Here are 25 After Work Snacks for those nights when you get home starving because you haven’t eaten since lunch but it’s not time for dinner.

 - Veggies + hummus – I always try to have carrots and broccoli cut up to dip in hummus.
 Don’t like hummus?
 Try a different dip- maybe greek yogurt ranch or one made with black beans.

 - Tuna salad – We love tuna salad on crackers, chips or cucumber slices for an easy snack.
 Don’t like tuna?
 Try it with salmon or chicken!
-Try my Curried Tuna Salad or Tuna Salad with Avocado to get started.
+Try my Curried Tuna Salad.

 - Sliced meat – Buy deli-style – (look for low-sodium) or make a Crockpot Rotisserie-Style Chicken to have extra meat on hand.
 Make half a sandwich and add avocado for some healthy fats.